19 May 2026

 The right participants can make or break your research.
 With the right match, you can uncover feedback that drives your project forward.
 But if you miss the mark, you risk collecting data that doesn't reflect real user needs.

-We walk you through the recruitment methods available, the selection process, and what you need to guarantee your study has meaningful, reliable results.
+So, how do you make sure you're targeting the right people?
+This guide walks you through the recruitment methods available, the selection process, and what you need to ensure your study has meaningful, reliable results.

 • Define your research goals: What do you hope to learn?
 Whether you're testing a product or conducting a survey, clarifying your objectives will guide your recruitment process.

 • Identify your target audience: Who are you trying to reach?
-Think about the demographics (like age, occupation, or behaviors) most relevant to your study.
+Think about the demographics – like age, occupation, or behaviors – most relevant to your study.

 Find your perfect research participants in minutes